Mauser History, Family Crest & Coats of Arms

 Early Origins of the Mauser family

 The surname Mauser was first found in Austria, where the name was anciently associated with the tribal conflicts of the area.
 The name's literal meaning is "mouse catcher," or in some variations "small mouse," and stemms from the Latin form "Musculus."
 Chronicles first mention Ulrich Mueselin of Bamberg in 1147, Chunrich Meusel of Tirol in 1381, and L. Meisl, also of Tirol, in 1573.
 Gosswin Meuser is mentioned in 1268.
 The various branches declared allegiance to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were enlisted by many leaders in their search for power.

-Important Dates for the Mauser family
+Early History of the Mauser family

 This web page shows only a small excerpt of our Mauser research.
 Another 176 words (13 lines of text) covering the years 1514, 1770, 1775, 1807, and 1853 are included under the topic Early Mauser History in all our PDF Extended History products and printed products wherever possible.

 Mauser Spelling Variations